State of the News Media Methodology

 In order to provide as clear a sense as possible of the digital audience data of U.S. news organizations, researchers took several steps using digital audience measurement data from Comscore, a cross-platform measurement company.

 After the initial selection process, each Comscore entry representing an outlet or website (“entity”) was individually vetted by researchers and unusual shifts in data over time were checked with Comscore analysts.
-Using feedback from analysts, entities that registered increases or declines in unique visitors over the time period studied (October 2014 to December 2017) that were likely due to inorganic changes in measurement or site structure were considered to not have data that could be trended and were removed from the analysis.
+Using feedback from analysts, entities that registered increases or declines in unique visitors over the time period studied (October to December of each year from 2014 to 2018) that were likely due to inorganic changes in measurement or site structure were considered to not have data that could be trended and were removed from the analysis.